Niche-Squad/APSC-5984-ADS/labs/lab_01/readme.md

 ### 7.2 Manage your Git username and email

 After installing Git, you need to configure it with your GitHub account.
-You can follow the instruction (https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git?platform=mac).
+You can follow the instruction here https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git?platform=mac

 Set up global username and email for all repositories